zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 Note that the relative order of the vectors in Equations 17.36 and 17.37 is reversed.

+Delete the text below and copy 5.
+SCATTERING BY A SPHERICAL OBJECT.

+---

 Expressions given above are valid for arbitrary electromagnetic fields.
 Let us now consider a concrete example of a plane wave, which is often used to describe the incident radiation of a distant source.

 The general plane wave form of the electric field is given by Equation 6.16: